 It also is due to the ever changing landscape of project management today.
-Here are 5 key trends we see impacting the Project Management Office in 2020:
+Here are five key trends we saw impacting the Project Management Office in 2020:

-The number one trend that will dominate 2020 is the outbreak of the coronavirus.
-Companies worldwide have had to transition to working remotely overnight, and that includes the PMO.
-Those PMOs heavily invested in collaboration technologies were able to make the transition almost seamlessly, while others are still wading through the challenges.
+The number one trend that dominated 2020 was the outbreak of the coronavirus.
+Companies worldwide transitioned to working remotely overnight, and that included the PMO.
+The PMOs that heavily invested in collaboration technologies were able to make the transition almost seamlessly, while others are still wading through the challenges.

 The second major impact for PMOs was the switch to projects focused on responding to and managing the impact of COVID-19.
 2019 saw the rise in leadership and coaching skills required for an effective PMO, guiding teams in the adoption of newer ways of working.

-In 2020 the PMO will need to draw on their softer side, with people strong in leadership, coaching and emotional intelligence.
-PMO Managers will need to understand how to manage and balance the various dynamics and changes thrown at each of us on a daily basis.
+In 2020, the PMO drew on their softer side, with people strong in leadership, coaching, and emotional intelligence.
+PMO Managers worked to understand how to manage and balance the various dynamics and changes thrown at each of us on a daily basis.

-While definitely not a new trend, the PMO in 2020 is still becoming more Agile focused.
-PMOs will become increasingly staffed with Agile and Lean certified practitioners, who are already certified as PMP, PRINCE2 and Managing Successful Programmes Practitioners.
+While definitely not a new trend, the PMO in 2020 became more Agile focused.
+PMOs was increasingly staffed with Agile and Lean certified practitioners, who are already certified as PMP, PRINCE2, and Managing Successful Programmes Practitioners.

-Their focus will be on translating those newer ways of working tested out in innovation hubs and pilot projects, back into existing organizational policies and procedures.
-In addition they will focus on expanding the proliferation of adaptive techniques into more traditional methods requiring both coaching and change management expertise.
+Their focus was on translating those newer ways of working tested out in innovation hubs and pilot projects back into existing organizational policies and procedures.
+In addition, they focused on expanding the proliferation of adaptive techniques into more traditional methods, which required both coaching and change management expertise.

 There has been a marked increase in the number of PMOs incorporating Artificial Intelligence and Robotic Process Automation into their delivery roadmaps, some more near term than others.
-As the projects that we manage and control expand their reach in new technology and digital transformation, so does the PMO.
+As the projects that we managed and controlled expand their reach in new technology and digital transformation, so did the PMO.

-Finally, in direct relation to managing the impact of COVID-19, our fifth trend is the continued drive to a more strategic PMO.
-You will see PMOs transformed this year into hubs focused on helping the business assess Return to Work readiness, supporting COVID-19 contact tracing and compliance measures, and managing complex Business Resumption activities.
+Finally, in direct relation to managing the impact of COVID-19, our fifth trend was the continued drive to a more strategic PMO.
+Last year, we saw PMOs transform into hubs focused on helping the business assess Return to Work readiness, supporting COVID-19 contact tracing and compliance measures, and managing complex Business Resumption activities.

 The PMO has been transformed over the past few years into a value driver earning the credibility of the business.
 As highlighted in our PMO Setup article, “you will start seeing the scope of initiatives undertaken by the PMO broaden from functional projects to enterprise-wide work.”

-In addition to project recovery initiatives, PMOs will be tasked with supporting large scale transformation programs and assisting management teams in de-risking their portfolios.
-Finally, PMOs will continue to drive increased capability with a future focused mindset.
+In addition to project recovery initiatives, PMOs were tasked with supporting large scale transformation programs and assisting management teams in de-risking their portfolios.
+Finally, PMOs continued to drive increased capability with a future focused mindset.